FirespriteLtd/website/site/content/news/this-is-a-news-article-headline-which-is-long-and-runs-across-multiple-lines.md

 summary: >-
-  Critically acclaimed PlayStation®VR hit confirmed for digital release on PlayStation® 4, Xbox One, Nintendo Switch and PC platforms, with physical retail release later in the Summer news/categories:
+  Critically acclaimed PlayStation®VR hit confirmed for digital release on PlayStation® 4, Xbox One, Nintendo Switch and PC platforms, with physical retail release later in the Summer. news/categories:
   - press
 featured_image: